nelsonfigueroa/nelson.cloud/content/posts/2025-05-24-go-http-status-code-constants.md

 There's also [a function `http.StatusText()`](https://pkg.go.dev/net/http#StatusText) that allows you to pass in status codes and get a message for logging purposes or displaying to users.
 You can see all the responses in [the source code here](https://go.dev/src/net/http/status.go), it's a bunch of `case` statements.

-For example, lets say we want to display a message if we don't get a 200 status code.
+For example, let's say we want to display a message if we don't get a 200 status code.
 Instead of writing code to print out a different message depending on the status code value, we can use the `http.StatusText()` function:

 ```go
 package main